pivotal/blog/content/post/better-specificity-with-git-switch-and-restore.md

 image: images/better-specificity-with-git-switch-and-restore/git-checkout-git-switch-restore-rosetta-stone.png
 ---

 You probably work with Git everyday.
-If you've worked with Git for some time, you might have a couple of commands stored to your muscle memory - from `git commit` to record your changes, to `git log` to get a sense of "where" you are.
+If you've worked with Git for some time, you might have a couple of commands stored to your muscle memory - from `git commit` for recording your changes, to `git log` for sensing "where" you are.

 I found `git checkout` to be a command that I reach for pretty frequently.
 This is not surprising, as it performs more than one operation.
 But in the spirit of "do one thing, and do it well", is this too many?
 Let's take a look at what `git checkout` can do to see what those operations are.